Sweelol/SweeLOL/README.md

 # SweeLOL
-Repository for miscellaneous repository management and discussions
+Repository for miscellaneous repository management and discussions.